awsdocs/aws-cloudhsm-user-guide/doc_source/command-line-tools.md

 **Manage Users**
-These tools create and delete HSM users, including implementing quorum authentication of user management tasks\.
+This tool creates and deletes HSM users, including implementing quorum authentication of user management tasks:

 + cloudhsm\_mgmt\_util\.
 This tool is included in the AWS CloudHSM client software\.

 **Manage Keys**
-These tools create, delete, import, and export symmetric keys and asymmetric key pairs\.
+This tool creates, deletes, imports, and exports symmetric keys and asymmetric key pairs:

 + key\_mgmt\_util\.
 This tool is included in the AWS CloudHSM client software\.